-DISCUSSION: Last year, Council reviewed and approved the FY22-31 CMMP, with 69 projects and a total portfolio of \$231,255,491 over ten years.
+DISCUSSION: Last year Council reviewed and approved the FY22-31 CMMP, with 69 projects and total requests of \$222,336,805 over ten years.
 The first year of the CMMP is the most important because the financial figure represents what is approved to be budgeted.
-City Council approved \$41,898,546 to fund FY22 projects.
+City Council approved \$41,898,546 to fund FY22 projects, with approximately half coming from grants.